 The good news is there is a way to enjoy all the deliciousness that the summer has to offer without gaining 15 pounds of excess weight and immeasurable guilt.

-Here are some simple, effective tricks to help you avoid overindulging this summer season.
+Simple, effective tricks to help you avoid overindulging

 Enjoy fruits and salads